-After I presented the main Tallinn sites , let me introduce you two exciting routes for day trips outside Tallinn.
+After I presented the main Tallinn sites , let me introduce you two exciting routes for day trips in Estonia, outside Tallinn.
 Those routes are similar in a sense they both include an ancient castle and a waterfall … I adore waterfalls and each time I go anywhere I look for a waterfall 🙂 to visit, if any.
 The first route is east of Tallinn and includes the Rackere Castle and the Jagala waterfall.
 The second one is in the opposite direction – west of the Estonian capital – and includes the Keila Falls, the Medieval Monastery of Padise and the Haapsalu Castle.

 Below is a description of the places.
 I am going to introduce them to you in the order we have seen them.

 Day Trip 1: Rakvere castle and Jagala waterfall

 The castle is about 100 kilometers east of Tallinn and it is located near the town of Rakvere.
 You can reach the castle by car for about an hour and 10 minutes (from Tallinn).